How to change your skincare routine during summer - The Moisturizer

 When using retinol, your skin’s sensitivity to radiation increases, so during the summer you are at greater risk when using it.
 It is true that retinol should be used at night, so it is easy to think that radiation will not affect you, but you should bear in mind that its effects last longer, so I would definitely recommend leaving the retinol on the shelf until the autumn.
 Of course, if you properly avoid exposure to radiation, you could keep on using retinoids, but I live in a city with plenty of UV radiation, so I’d rather take a more cautious approach.

-YOU CAN SWITCH THEM FOR: If you want to continue using it, you can focus on formulations with lower concentrations of retinoids, in order to reduce the risk of spots appearing, such as with The Ordinary Granactive Retinoid 2% Emulsion, which you can find on DECIEM (recommended), on SkinStore and on FeelUnique, about which I spoke above.
+YOU CAN SWITCH THEM FOR: If you want to continue using it, you can focus on formulations with lower concentrations of retinoids, in order to reduce the risk of spots appearing, such as with The Ordinary Granactive Retinoid 2% Emulsion, which you can find on DECIEM (recommended) and on SkinStore, about which I spoke above.

 • Hydroquinone.